 One of Craster's wives stabs Karl Tanner during his duel with Jon Snow.

-A literal example when Ghost kills Rast, who reveled in tormenting him while he was caged.
+A literal example when Ghost kills Rast during the Night's Watch's assault on the mutineers, who had spent the previous episode reveling in tormenting him while he was caged.

 The knights and nobles Tyrion antagonized (rightly or wrongly) over his time at court line up to testify against him by restating his words and threats verbatim (although out-of-context) in "The Laws of Gods and Men".